Kesha: Musical style and image

-Influence
+Influences

 Artists like Iggy Pop (left) and Dolly Parton (right) have influenced Kesha.

 Kesha has been influenced by various genres and artists; Madonna, Queen, the Rolling Stones, the Killers, Neutral Milk Hotel, the Black Eyed Peas, Gwen Stefani, Casiotone for the Painfully Alone, Janet Jackson, Michael Jackson, Gary Glitter, and Beck have all influenced her music.
 Her vocal style draws heavily from the song "Tthhee Ppaarrttyy" from the 2007 Justice album Cross.
 After experimenting with country, pop rock, and electronic music, Kesha stuck with the latter.
 Thematically, her music generally revolves around escapism, partying, individuality, supernatural moments, rebellion, and grief.

 Kesha's musical influences also consist of hip hop, punk rock, crunkcore, glam rock, pop, dance music, and classic country.
 Her country influences of Dolly Parton and Johnny Cash come from her mother's country songwriting, while her older brother exposed her to hip-hop and punk bands, Fugazi, Dinosaur Jr. and the Beastie Boys.
 She credits her straightforward story-based lyrics to her love for the honest storytelling style of country music, while the title track from her debut album was created with music of alternative rock bands The Flaming Lips and Arcade Fire in mind.

 She singled out the Beastie Boys as a major influence, telling Newsweek that she had always wanted to be like them and aspired to make "youthful, irreverent anthems" as well.
 She called her debut album, Animal, a homage to the Beastie Boys' Licensed to Ill and credited the creation of the rap driven "Tik Tok" to her love for the Beastie Boys' rap music.
 For her first headlining tour, Kesha wanted to emulate the stage theatrics of Iggy Pop.
 She listed Pop's The Idiot as well as Led Zeppelin and AC/DC as inspirations for her second studio album, Warrior, intended to feature 1970s rock inspired music.
 Warrior, to this effect, includes a collaboration with Pop himself.

 She draws inspiration from films as well.
 Her stage makeup is characterized by dramatic glitter makeup at her right eye, inspired by A Clockwork Orange.
 The video for "Your Love Is My Drug" features animated sequences inspired by the Beatles' film, Yellow Submarine, while the Get Sleazy tour was described as having a "post-apocalyptic Mad Max vibe".